⚠️ Quick Triage

 🔊 Symptom

-Rough idle that may include shaking, loss of power on acceleration, poor fuel economy, and check engine light (codes P0101, P0102, P0171, P0174).
+Rough idle with shaking, loss of power on acceleration, poor fuel economy, and check engine light (codes P0101, P0102, P0171, P0174).
 Often appears after driving on dusty roads or after a recent air filter change.

 The mass airflow sensor measures how much air is entering the engine.
-The engine computer uses that data to calculate exactly how much fuel to inject.
-When the MAF gets dirty — coated with oil from a worn air filter or dust from a torn filter — its readings drift.
-The computer injects the wrong amount of fuel, which causes uneven combustion and shaking.
+When the MAF gets dirty, its readings drift — the computer injects the wrong amount of fuel, causing uneven combustion and shaking.

 6. Bad fuel injector — $250–$700